Helpmewithbiblestudy.org

 Print Article

-The Mosaic Law is an extensive set of regulations that come directly from God, which is the unique feature of this law.
-Through Moses, God taught the Jews that they were to be holy people and set apart from pagan immorality and idolatry.
-These laws can be viewed as having three sections: a) commandments that refer to moral laws, b) judgments that refer to social laws, and c) ordinances that refer to the Tabernacle and worship laws.
+The term “Law” had two potential meanings within the New Testament.
+The Mosaic Law that the apostle Paul refers to in Romans 7:1-13 is an extensive set of regulations that came directly from God, which is the unique feature of this law.
+Through Moses, God taught what sin was and how to atone for it to satisfy His judicial process for sin, because the Israelites were to be a holy people set apart from pagan idolatry and immorality.
+The 613 commands can be viewed as having three sections: a) commandments that refer to moral laws, b) judgments that refer to social laws, and c) ordinances that refer to the Tabernacle and worship laws.

 2) In Romans 7:1-13, list the verses / phrases associated with the "Law."
 How do you reconcile the contradictions?
 How should Christians view the Law?